 Summary

 The community of Malvern was established in the 1800’s around the present-day intersection of Sheppard Avenue and Markham Road, and it was promoted by local Senator David Reesor as the future “Capital of Scarborough”.
 It was anticipated that the Toronto & Nipissing Railway would bolster development of the community in 1871, but instead the railway was routed through the neighboring village of Agincourt.
-Three decades later, the potential opportunity of a railway passing through Malvern returned with the construction of the Canadian Northern Railway eastward from Toronto in 1910.
-Malvern Station was built just east of present-day Sheppard Avenue and Malvern Street later that year, located just over a kilometer west of the community it was meant to serve.
-The two-storey building was one of several instances of a standard design used extensively by the Canadian Northern in rural areas across its system.
-The upper floor housed the station agent and their family, while the lower floor contained the waiting room, freight room, and the station agent’s office.
-The first train from Trenton arrived on October 9th, 1911, with service to Ottawa becoming available two years later in 1913.
+Three decades later, the potential opportunity of a railway passing through Malvern returned with the construction of the Canadian Northern Railway eastward from Toronto in the early 1910’s.
+In 1911, a station called Malvern was built by Canadian Northern near the intersection of Sheppard Avenue and Malvern Street – which was just over a kilometre west of the Malvern townsite at the time.
+The station building was a two-storey structure with the usual passenger amenities on the lower floor (waiting room, freight room, telegraph and ticket office), but the station agent lived with their family in the upper floor.
+Combining the station with employee accommodations was a common design trend for passenger stations in rural areas where it was more practical than separate housing.
+Firsthand accounts from the time also describe a freight shed and water tower nearby.
+Passenger service to Malvern commenced on October 9th, 1911 when Canadian Northern began running its trains between Toronto and Trenton.
+Service was extended to Ottawa a couple of years later in 1913.

 Condensed Station Info: